ethangk/docker-rails5-postgres/README.md

 docker-compose run web rails new . --api --force --database=postgresql
 ```

-You'll need to go into `config/database.yml` and add the fragment below to the `development` configuration
+You'll need to go into `config/database.yml` and add the fragment below to the `default` configuration

 ```
   username: postgres